paris-saclay-cds/ramp-board/README.md

 - Databoard submission files, fabfile.py, ... are in /mnt/ramp_data/datacamp/databoard

 - Databoard code is in /mnt/ramp_data/code/databoard

-- If you want to use databoard submission files and database of the production server, you can use the script tools/prod_db_to_test.sh from the test server.
-Be careful to change the name of the database dump you want to use.

 #### Remount disks on prod server